hafeezzwiz21/DFGS-BDGS/README.md

-Abstract—Grover’s quantum search algorithm is one of the well-known applications of quantum computing, enabling quan- tum computers to perform a database search (unsorted array) and quadratically outperform their classical counterparts in terms of time.
-Despite the efficient database search for an Oracle model (black box), researchers have shown several Grover circuit implementations across various platforms.
-Nevertheless, Grover’s search methods, including various Partial Grover searches, expe- rience scaling problems as the number of iterations rises, making implementation more computationally expensive.
 This paper combines Partial Grover’s search algorithm and Bi-directional Search to create a fast Grover’s quantum search algorithm, referred to as Bi-Directional Grover Search (BDGS).
 We in- corporated a Bi-directional search tactic with Partial Grover